cderv/pandoc/README.md

 -   Call pandoc directly without the layers added by **rmarkdown**.
 This is useful for debugging or quickly iterating and finding where a bug could be.
--   Retreive information from Pandoc directly.
+-   Retrieve information from Pandoc directly.
 Each version comes with changes and some of them are included into the binary.
 Being able to retrieve those information and compare between version is also important to help maintain the user exposed tooling.

+This can also be useful to advanced developer that are working around pandoc through **rmarkdown** or not.

 ## Installation